Husayn ibn Ali: Shias

+The Umayyad Mosque in Damascus, Syria, where Muslims and Christians alike consider it the burial place of the head of John the Baptist, revered in Islam as Prophet Yahya.
+The mosque holds special importance in Shia Islam, as it contains shrines commemorating Husayn, whose martyrdom is frequently compared to that of John the Baptist.
+Husayn's head was kept there before being transported to Karbala, while his surviving family members were imprisoned in the mosque.

 The most important components of Shia views about Husayn are the belief in the Imamate of Husayn and the characteristics of an Imam by the Shia religions; Twelvers, Ismailis and Zaydis.
 Like other Imams, Husayn is a mediator with God for those who call on him; "it is through his intercession (Tawassul) that his faithful followers obtain guidance and attain salvation."

-As a member of holy five, he receives all the divine grace that exist in his older brother, Hasan, also as the grandson of Muhammad.
+As a member of Ahl al-Kisa, he receives all the divine grace that exist in his older brother, Hasan, also as the grandson of Muhammad.
 According to Vaglieri, the basis of the Shias' glorification of Husayn is his outstanding sacred and moral action and the noble ideals to which he sacrificed himself.
 From the belief that "the Imams know all that was, that is, and that is to come, and that their knowledge does not increase with time", it is inferred that Husayn already knew the fate that awaited him and his followers.
 Hence, he left Mecca for Kufa, aware of his imminent sacrifice and yet without any hesitation or attempt to escape the will of God.
 A narration according to which Husayn was called by God to choose between sacrifice and Victory (with the help of an angel), gives even more value to his enterprise.
 About the reason for Husayn's sacrifice in Shia sources Vaglieri write:

 Husayn gave his person and his possessions as an offering to God to "revive the religion of his grandfather Muhammad", "to redeem it", and "save it from the destruction into which it had been thrown by the behaviour of Yazid"; furthermore, he wished to show that the conduct of the hypocrites was shameful and to teach the peoples the necessity of revolt against unjust and impious governments (fasiks), in short he offered himself as an example (uswa) to the Muslim community.

 He is thus remembered as the prince of martyrs (Sayyed al-Shuhada).

+Husayn's head was kept inside this niche at the Umayyad Mosque.